cooperate/SteamGridDBMetadata/Readme.md

 ## Contributing

-In order to compile, you need the Playnite SDK referenced.
-If your project can't find the SDK you need to reference it.
-Build the solution to generate the SDK under `packages`.
+In order to compile or build, you need the Playnite SDK referenced in the project.
+If your project can't find the SDK you may need to build the solution to generate the SDK library.
 The SDK is stored under `.\packages\PlayniteSDK.5.2.0\lib\net462`.